Shah Ahmad Shafi: Death

 He was suffering from various complex diseases of old age including Diabetes and heart disease for years.
 On 17 September 2020 midnight, Shafi was brought by ambulance from Hathazari Madrasah to Chittagong Medical College Hospital (CMCH) as his physical condition deteriorated.
-He was later admitted to the 6th bed of the Intensive Care Unit (ICU) on the 3rd floor of the hospital as his pressure and pulse rate decreased.
+He was later admitted to the 6th bed of the Intensive Care Unit (ICU) on the 3rd floor of the hospital as his blood pressure and pulse rate decreased.

 A medical board was formed on the morning of 18 September 2020, who suggested he should be moved to Dhaka for better treatment.
 On the advice of doctors, the family members took him to Asgar Ali Hospital in Dhaka by air ambulance at 4.30 pm for better treatment.
 Hefazat-e-Islam Bangladesh leader Mufti Mohammad Faizullah confirmed that he died at 6pm on Friday.